geosem42/filamentor/README.md

 For proper SEO functionality with Filamentor's Livewire implementation, your layout must include a `@stack('meta')` directive in the `<head>` section.

-## Extending Filamentor

-### Custom Elements

-You can create custom elements by extending the base Element class and registering them with Filamentor.

 ## Published Files

 The installation command will publish the following files depending on your selected stack.